Introduction

 AlbumId

-, which is not how the data is stored, so a sort must be added.
+, which isn't how the data is stored, so a sort must be added.
 The

 query engine supports a Distributed Merge algorithm, allowing the sort to happen